omarjo90/sysdig_sdet/README.md

 >5.
 One python virtual environment is created and activated to isolate where the script is going to be executed
 >6.
 Required python packages are installed
 >7.
 Finally, the terminal asks for log name and namespace of the log that will be displayed
+> Try: etcd-minikube for log name and then kube-system for namespace of the pod
 >8.
 Results are displayed